signebedi/gptty/README.md

 Here is an example of what this might look like, using questions tagged as `[shakespeare]`.
 Notice how, in the second question, the name 'William Shakespeare' is not mentioned at all.

 ![context example](assets/context_example.png)

+When you are using the `query` subcommand, follow the same steps described above but, instead of prepending the text of your questions with your desired tag, use the `--tag` option to include the tag when submitting your query.
+For example, if the context of your question is "cooking," you can use `gptty --question "some question" --tag cooking`.
+The application will save your tagged question and response in the output file specified in the config file.